Zynga: History

-Zynga was founded in April 2007 by Mark Pincus, Eric Schiermeyer, Justin Waldron, Michael Luxton, Steve Schoettler, and Andrew Trader under the name Presidio Media.
+Zynga was founded in April 2007 by Mark Pincus, with founding team members Eric Schiermeyer, Justin Waldron, Michael Luxton, Steve Schoettler, and Andrew Trader, under the name Presidio Media.
 The company name changed to Zynga in July 2007.
-Zynga was named after Pincus' American bulldog "Zinga", and uses an image of a bulldog as its logo.
-Zynga's first game, Texas Hold'Em Poker, now known as Zynga Poker, was released on Facebook in July 2007.
+Zynga was named after Pincus' American bulldog Zinga and uses an image of a bulldog as its logo.
+Zynga's first game, Texas Hold 'Em Poker, now known as Zynga Poker, was released on Facebook in July 2007.
 It was the first game Facebook introduced on its social networking platform.

 Zynga became the Facebook app developer with the most monthly active users in April 2009, with 40 million people playing their games that month.
 Soon after, the company opened its first external game studio in Baltimore, Zynga East, led by Brian Reynolds.

 In June 2009, Zynga acquired MyMiniLife which built and launched FarmVille on Facebook.
 By August, Farmville was the first game on Facebook to reach 10 million daily active users.
 On November 23, 2009, FarmVille.com went live as Zynga's first stand-alone game.
 In February 2010, Farmville had over 80 million players, and on May 18, 2010, Facebook and Zynga entered into a five-year relationship to expand the use of Facebook Credits in Zynga's games.

 In December 2010, Zynga's game CityVille surpassed FarmVille as its most popular game with over 61 million monthly active users and a base of over 16 million daily active users.

 Zynga filed with the U.S. Securities and Exchange Commission (SEC) to raise up to $1 billion in an initial public offering on July 1, 2011.
 At the time, the company had 2,000 employees.
 On November 28, 2011, the Finnish game developer Rovio Entertainment rejected an acquisition attempt from Zynga worth $2.25 billion.
 Zynga began trading on NASDAQ on December 16, 2011.

+Zynga acquired four game development companies, Game Doctors, developer of Zombie Smash, Page44 Studios, HipLogic and Astro Ape Studios.
 On June 26, 2012, during the Zynga Unleashed conference, Zynga announced the "Zynga With Friends" network, aiming to connect players of Zynga game titles across multiple platforms.
 Zynga also announced the Zynga API, intended to help developers build social games.
 The company announced that three new partners were developing games for Zynga.com including 50 Cubes, Majesco Entertainment and Portalarium.
 The company unveiled the Zynga Partners for Mobile program to help increase Zynga's presence on mobile devices.

 In October 2012, Zynga announced a partnership with bwin.party, an international real-money gaming operator, to launch real-money gaming in the UK, including the release of online poker, a suite of 180 casino games, and the first online FarmVille-branded real money slots game during 2013.